For many people, myself included, losing weight is a difficult task.

 Activities such as EMOMs, cross-training, sprints, burpees, and high-intensity aerobics classes are great ways to do this.

 Weight lifting and resistance training help boost your metabolism and increase the number of calories you burn in a day, because it helps stimulate and create lean body mass or muscle tissue.

 Muscle tissue is very metabolically active, while fatty tissue is not.
 1 pound of muscle will burn roughly 6 calories per day while at rest, which is about 3x as much as fatty tissue.

 Which can really add up!
 Weight lifting has other health benefits such as increased bone density and lowers the risk of type 2 diabetes.

 To help rebuild and repair from high-intensity workouts and resistance training, you want to eat protein.

 It helps provide the nutrients needed for the body to have energy and rebuild itself.

 As a bonus, your body breaks down foods rich in protein such as chicken, beef, protein powders, fish, etc ... more slowly so you will feel full longer.

-It also takes more energy to break down proteins, so you will burn more calories while digesting proteins compared to other foods.
+It also has a high thermic effect, meaning it takes more energy to break down proteins, so you will burn more calories while digesting proteins compared to other foods.